cmprsk/valkyrie/data/README.md

 Before publishing in this repository, it was first necessary to [disidentify][deid] data in the database.
 The original database and its versions will not be made public in order to protect the confidentiality of patients involved.

 In 2014 we published a retrospective analysis of survival in the VALKYRIE project manuscript, [deposited][val] a few months ago in ZENODO repository.
 This retrospective analysis used a version of the database which, unfortunately, was not saved.
-We put here in this repository one the closest possible version of that.
+The 2014 version we deposited here in this repository is its closest counterpart.
 In order to reduce differences, we made a change, by adding patient record 56.
-This database is stored in format [.csv] [dipg].
+This database is stored in [.csv][dipg] format.

-In 2015, we published a [poster] [felix2] at the 19th Brazilian Congress of Clinical Oncology with the version that year database.
-When we place [this] [brainstem] database version here in this repository, we changed the topographic classification of the patient 64, of focal tumor bridge to DIPG.
-To date, this is the most updated version of the database.
+In 2015, we published a [poster][felix2] at the 19th Brazilian Congress of Clinical Oncology with that year's version of the database.
+In [this][brainstem] database version deposited here, we changed the classification of the patient 64 (the same patient 56 in 2014's database version), from focal brainstem tumor to DIPG.
+This is the most up-to-date version of the database.

-In addition, we publish an [poster] [felix1] in 2014, with part of the data corresponding to a version of the intermediate database between the two deposited here.
+In addition, we publish an [poster][felix1] in 2014, with part of the data corresponding to an intermediate version of the database between the two deposited here.

-Versions at different times of patient survival data bases may have different interpretations of the results of these retrospective analyzes.
-[Here] [base], we show how the same survival analysis return different results in the two versions of the database stored in the repository.
+Versions at different times of patient survival data bases may lead to different interpretations of the results of retrospective analyses.
+[Here][bases], we show how the same survival analysis gives different results using the two versions of the database stored in this repository.

 ### References: